-DHCF will monitor and assess the readiness and ongoing performance of the VF/EA FMS-Support Broker entity through a number of monitoring activities.
-DHCF will conduct a readiness review of the VF/EA FMS-Support Broker entity prior to the contract being finalized and services being implemented.
-DHCF will also conduct an annual VF/EA FMS-Supports Broker Entity Quality Assessment and Performance Review using the methods described earlier in Appendix A (5) and (6).
-The VF/EA FMS-Support Broker entity will be required to prepare and submit monthly utilization and expenditure reports to DHCF as required.
+DHCF monitors and assesses the readiness and ongoing performance of the VF/EA FMS-Support Broker entity through a number of monitoring activities.
+DHCF conducted an on-site readiness review of the VF/EA FMS-Support Broker entity prior to the contract award.
+DHCF also conducts an annual VF/EA FMS-Support Broker Entity Quality Assessment and Performance Review using the methods described in Appendix A (5) and (6).
+The VF/EA FMS-Support Broker entity is required to prepare and submit monthly utilization and expenditure reports to DHCF.
 DHCF's Office of Contracts and Procurement (OCP), in collaboration with the Health Care Delivery Management Administration's (HCDMA) Division of Quality and Health Outcomes (DQHO), will address other quality assurance related issues as they arise.

-DHCF will conduct a participant/representative employer satisfaction survey within 60 days of the participant enrolling in the Services My Way program, and on an annual basis thereafter.
-DHCF will analyze the survey results and include them in the VF/EA FMS-Support Broker entity annual performance review.
+DHCF conducts a participant/representative employer satisfaction survey on an annual basis.
+DHCF analyzes the survey results and includes them in the VF/EA FMS-Support Broker entity annual performance review.